The "Rejuvenator " - Withania aka Ashwagundha

 How long until it takes affect, I want my stress gone now?

-Effects can be seen right away but it also has effects longer term after 2-3months.
+Affects can be seen right away but it also has affects longer term after 2-3months.
 If you have had chronically high stress, you can’t expect the effects of that to disappear over night as it didn’t occur overnight.
 So be patient.
 Plus remember herbs just like medications are not a silver bullet.
-You need to look at all the other factors such as diet etc that maybe impacting your health and contributing to stress for example.
+You need to look at all the other factors such as diet etc that maybe impacting your health and contributing to stress.
+We need to remove the triggers not just give something to allow you to keep doing the behaviours etc. that lead to you feeling wired up and stressed in the first place.

 Who is this good for?